ibm-cloud-docs/databases-for-enterprisedb/getting-started.md

 In the list of databases in the _Browser_, you see both the `postgres` database, which you are connected to, and the `ibmclouddb` database, which is the default database for all {{site.data.keyword.databases-for-enterprisedb}} deployments.
 Click `ibmclouddb` to connect to it and expand the information about it.

 Now you can use pgAdmin to view, administer, and manage your data and databases in your {{site.data.keyword.databases-for-enterprisedb}} deployment.
-A complete guide can be found in the [pgAdmin documentation](https://www.pgadmin.org/docs/pgadmin4/latest/index.html).
+A complete guide can be found in the [pgAdmin documentation](https://www.pgadmin.org/docs/pgadmin4/latest/index.html){: external}.

 Administrative features that require a superuser are not available through pgAdmin because superuser access is not available to users of a {{site.data.keyword.databases-for-enterprisedb}} deployment.
 {: .tip}